faceyspacey/redux-first-router-restore-scroll/README.md

 # redux-first-router-restore-scroll

-This package provides full-on scroll restoration for [redux-first-router](https://github.com/faceyspacey/redux-first-router) through the call of a single function.
+This package provides complete scroll restoration for [redux-first-router](https://github.com/faceyspacey/redux-first-router) through the call of a single function.
 It also insures hash changes work as you would expect (e.g. like when you click `#links` to different section of a Github readme it automatically scrolls, and allows you to use the browser back/next buttons to move between sections you've visited).

 Example: